-The U.S. Congress is working to quickly pass legislation addressing employee and employer concerns regarding the Coronavirus public health emergency.
+The U.S. Congress is working to quickly pass legislation starting to address employee and employer concerns with regard to the coronavirus public health emergency.

 The bill would also allow employers to recover some of the expenses associated with expanded leave through specified tax credits each quarter.

 While the bill has not yet been approved by the Senate, some Senators have begun to call for modifications to allow additional employer flexibility.

 Senate Majority Leader Mitch McConnell on Sunday sent out a communication saying that further steps will be needed to directly help Americans overcome financial challenges and to secure our nation’s economy, particularly Main Street small businesses.

 As HR 6201 progresses through the legislative process towards approval, Congress has already begun work on the next emergency legislative package which is expected to be centered on economic stimulus measures.

 NTEA will continue to provide updates on congressional actions regarding employers, employees and possible economic stimulus or relief as they become available.